Christianity and politics: Liberalism

 Separation of church and state is a prominent idea in liberalism, but even in Liberal democratic countries, religion often influences policy making, or the opinions of many voters which causes certain religious based policies to be pushed forward.

 Conservatism

+White evangelicals in the US have tended toward affiliation with the Republican party.

+Mainline Protestants, which once defined the center of American political, religious, and cultural life, have declined by two-thirds in the past fifty years.

+Christian voters, especially white Christian voters, generally favored Donald Trump over Kamala Harris in the 2024 US Presidential election.

 Conservatism in Europe and the Americas is heavily influenced by Christianity.
 The Christian right within evangelical Christianity has formed many of its political views on social issues such as abortion, homosexuality and public education from passages in both the Old Testament and the New Testament.
 In the Epistle to the Romans, chapter 13:1-7, Paul instructs Roman Christians to submit to government.
 See also 1 Peter 2:13-17 and Titus 3:1 for parallels.
 Mainstream theologians and the Christian right have interpreted Romans 13:1–7 to mean Christians should support the state and wield the sword when necessary, as God has instituted the idea of governments to be his main tool to preserve social order.